17 Drug Management

 Substance Abuse

 There is a great deal of concern about substance abuse, both direct use of veterinary drugs by veterinary professionals and use by animal owners of drugs dispensed for animals.
 This concern is greatest for controlled drugs, which often have that designation because of their addictive qualities and subsequent abuse potential.
+The AVMA has information available to help veterinarians identify vet shoppers, defined by the AVMA as “the practice of soliciting multiple veterinarians under false pretenses to obtain prescriptions for controlled substances”, and minimize drug diversion, defined by the AVMA as “the illegal distribution or abuse of prescription drugs”.

 In Minnesota, the Health Professionals Services Program protects the public by providing services for all health care professionals (both human and veterinary medicine) to ensure that drug use does not impair ability of a health provider to provide safe care, and provides confidential counseling and resources for health professionals.
 Information about this program regularly is provided to veterinarians in Minnesota as they renew their license.
 A similar program is the Minnesota Veterinary Medical Association (MVMA) Wellness and Peer Assistance Committee.
 Their mission is the following: “Provides resource information to MVMA members on issues of suicide awareness, chemical dependence, mental health, professional burn-out and compassion fatigue.
 The members regard it as their responsibility to identify and/or provide assistance to MVMA members in need and to help them resume a well-balanced and healthy life.”